Thomas Sinito: Involvement in the Zagaria drug trafficking network

-The Perrier and Bonarigo murders
+The Perrier and Bonarrigo murders

-Sinito was involved in the murder of a Cleveland gangster named Joseph Bonarigo.
-After supposedly hearing of a murder threat against the Cleveland family hierarchy from Bonarigo, Sinito went to Licavoli and Lonardo and informed them of the threat.
-Sinito was then given permission to contract for Bonarigo's murder, which was given to Joe Iacobacci.
-Iacobacci used the help of a Hell's Angels member in the murder of Joe Bonarigo.
-However, after finding out that Sinito was in the dope business with Zagaria, Lonardo assumed that Sinito wanted Bonarigo out of the way for his dope business, and not because of any real threat to them.
+Sinito was involved in the murder of a Cleveland gangster named Joseph Bonarrigo.
+After supposedly hearing of a murder threat against the Cleveland family hierarchy from Bonarrigo, Sinito went to Licavoli and Lonardo and informed them of the threat.
+Sinito was then given permission to contract for Bonarrigo's murder, which was given to Joe Iacobacci.
+Iacobacci used the help of a Hell's Angels member in the murder of Joe Bonarrigo.
+However, after finding out that Sinito was in the dope business with Zagaria, Lonardo assumed that Sinito wanted Bonarrigo out of the way for his dope business, and not because of any real threat to them.

 David Perrier had been a collector of loanshark debts for Sinito.
 Perrier had a drug problem and would get drunk and get into fights at the local bars.
 Sinito had told Lonardo that he was worried about Perrier, as he thought Perrier had already talked to law enforcement about Sinito's illegal activities.
 One time, Perrier created a scene at a bar in Mayfield Heights, Ohio, when he made statements against Licavoli and slapped Licavoli's friend, Steve "Darby" Calcavecchio.
 Later, Perrier met Licavoli and got on his knees and begged Licavoli's forgiveness.
 Perrier continued his erratic behaviour.

 Around 1981, Perrier was found shot to death.
 Suspecting that Perrier was talking to the feds, Sinito killed him.
 He and another mobster picked Perrier up and drove him to an area near Warren, Ohio.
 After repeatedly shooting Perrier four to five times in the head, Perrier didn't die and continued to struggle with them.
 According to Lonardo's testimony to the Committee on Governmental Affairs in 1988, Perrier told Sinito, "You son of a bitch.
 I thought we were brothers."
 Perrier lived for a short while, then died.
 They then dumped the body from the car.
 Sinito then disposed of the car by burning it, as it was soaked with blood.